Loading...

 Photo of Michael Geeson standing outside

-Michael is a BRIA Fellow at Sloan Kettering Institute, studying the activation and regulation of inflammasomes which are the intracellular sensors of the innate immune system.
+Prior to that, Michael was a BRIA Fellow at Sloan Kettering Institute where he worked on the activation of inflammasomes, which are intracellular sensors of the innate immune system.

 Research Areas